Helping Our Most Vulnerable Change Their Life Stories

 - As a member of the program case management team, provides information referrals, crisis intervention, and assistance with permanent housing placement for participants

-- Assists case managers in conducting the culturally appropriate, comprehensive screenings and assessments to collect functional, environmental, financial, employment, housing, educational, and health information, as appropriate, to develop a Housing Stability Plan
+- Assists case managers in conducting the comprehensive screenings and assessments to collect functional, environmental, financial, employment, housing, educational, and health information, as appropriate, to develop an Individual Service Plan

-- Coordinates follow-up services with participants and case management team
+- Coordinates follow-up services with case management team; records all services provided

 - Additional duties as assigned